 In December 2023 the MA Legislature included funding in a Supplemental Budget to provide state-funded SNAP to legally present immigrants ineligible for federal SNAP.
-As this book goes to print, DTA is working on rolling out this critical benefit for certain low-income immigrant families.
+In April 2024 DTA has to end this program due to lack of funding.
+Join the FeedingOurNeighborsMA.org Coalition to advocate for more funding.